AIMS-Research/research_za/bioacoustics_contextual_analysis/README.md

 In the second case study, leveraging metadata with the multi-branch CNN resulted in a 63% reduction in false positives (detecting 94% of calls) and a 19% increase in gibbon detection.

+## Libraries

+Tested on Python 3.11
+- soundfile==0.12.1
+- librosa==0.10.1
+- numpy==1.23.5
+- yattag==1.15.1
+- pandas==2.0.1
+- scipy==1.10.1
+- scikit-learn==1.2.2
+- matplotlib==3.7.1
+- tensorflow==2.11.0

+## Code description

+### Organisation of the folders

+The main folder contains the scripts necessary to pre-process the dataset and to train the Baseline model as well as the multi-branch CNN.
+The scripts to train the Geographical prior can be found in the dedicated folder "Geographical_prior".

+The scripts are written to save the pre-processed data into the "ou"' folder and the trained models, along with their outputs, into the "Models_out" folder.
+When training a model, a new folder associated with that experiment will be created in "Models_out" with the date of the experiment and the model name as the folder's name.

+The "out" folder contains dictionaries used in the article to map between an index number and the name of the species or the country.
+Functions to open the dictionnaries or generate them can be found in the "Preprocessing_Xenocanto" class ("Preprocessing_Xenocanto.py").

+For the Greographical prior, the data necessary to train the model can be found in the "Data" folder.
+Similarly to the main folder, when training the model, a new folder associated with that experiment will be created in 'Models_out' with the date of the experiment and the model name as the folder's name.

+### Data pre-processing

+### Training of the Baseline Model and Multi-branch CNN

+### Training and Application of the Geographical Prior

+The codes related to the training process of the Geographical prior can be found in the folder Geographical_prior.